 About the Joy of Vox - Vocal Ensemble

 Do you like to sing?
-JOV is always looking for bass, tenor, and baritone singers.
+JOV is always looking for additional bass, tenor, and baritone singers.
 Previous experience and the ability to read music are definitely assets, but not prerequisites for joining.
 If you are interested (or know someone who might be), please go here.

 Since graduating from the University of Saskatchewan (B.Mus-Mus.Ed) Penny Rosten has enjoyed a varied career in music as a teacher, accompanist, singer, composer, director, and performer.